 Any further questions regarding property and personal liability insurance?
 Feel free to send us a message, ask in the comments below or give us a call on 1800 526 133!

-MadeComfy provides an end-to-end property management service, which means property owners don’t need to do a thing when they hand over their keys.
+MadeComfy provides an end-to-end property management service in Sydney, Melbourne and Brisbane.
+This means property owners don’t need to do a thing when they hand over their keys.
 MadeComfy makes the process of earning greater returns from short-term renting effortless, achieving up to 40% more than long-term rentals and self-managed Airbnb listings.
 Get in touch with us today to see how we can help!

 You want to have your insurance on your investment property watertight, so you can focus on what you really want instead of being worried if somehting might happen.
 MadeComfy provides different factsheets and helpfull infographics and research that makes your property investment management much easier.
 See what MadeComfy can do for you?
 Take a look at our property investment page.